tdpetrou/pandas_cub/README.md

 Use the property decorator `columns.setter` to set new columns.
 Assign it a list of strings.

-The tests should come in order.
+Keep running tests.
+They should come in order.

 ### 5. The `shape` attribute
 Use the property decorator to create a `shape` attribute that